CIBC-Internal/python/Doc/library/os.rst

   should be a file descriptor referring to a directory, and the path to operate on should be relative; path will then be relative to that directory.
 If the path is absolute, *dir_fd* is ignored.
-(For POSIX systems, Python will call the ``...at`` or ``f...at`` version of the function.)
+(For POSIX systems, Python will call the variant of the function with an ``at`` suffix and possibly prefixed with ``f`` (e.g. call ``faccessat`` instead of ``access``).

-  You can check whether or not *dir_fd* is supported on your platform using :data:`os.supports_dir_fd`.
-If it is unavailable, using it will raise a :exc:`NotImplementedError`.
+  You can check whether or not *dir_fd* is supported for a particular function on your platform using :data:`os.supports_dir_fd`.
+If it's unavailable, using it will raise a :exc:`NotImplementedError`.

 .. _follow_symlinks:

-* **not following symlinks:** If *follow_symlinks* is ``False``, and the last element of the path to operate on is a symbolic link, the function will operate on the symbolic link itself instead of the file the link points to.
-(For POSIX systems, Python will call the ``l...`` version of the function.)
+* **not following symlinks:** If *follow_symlinks* is ``False``, and the last element of the path to operate on is a symbolic link, the function will operate on the symbolic link itself rather than the file pointed to by the link.
+(For POSIX systems, Python will call the ``l...`` variant of the function.)

-  You can check whether or not *follow_symlinks* is supported on your platform using :data:`os.supports_follow_symlinks`.
-If it is unavailable, using it will raise a :exc:`NotImplementedError`.
+  You can check whether or not *follow_symlinks* is supported for a particular function on your platform using :data:`os.supports_follow_symlinks`.
+  If it's unavailable, using it will raise a :exc:`NotImplementedError`.